Science Graduate - Trainee Teacher | Essex, South East

-The National College of Education has partnered with a secondary school in Bedfordshire who are looking for graduates to join them in April on the Graduate Teacher Programme.
+The National College of Education has partnered with a large secondary school in Southend, Essex who are looking for graduates to join them in April on the Graduate Teacher Programme.

-This is a Trainee Science Teacher position, so if you are a Science Graduate with a desire to teach, read on.
+This is a Trainee Science Teacher position, so if you are a Science Graduate of any discipline with a desire to teach, read on.

 - £18,169 per annum

 - PGCE with level 7 credits, PGTA (Post Graduate Teacher Apprenticeship), and QTS